slint-ui/slint/docs/reference/src/language/syntax/functions.md

 - Callbacks have a special syntax for declaring aliases using the two-way binding operator `<=>`
 - Callback visiblity is always similar to `public` functions

 In general, the biggest reason to use callbacks is to be able to handle them from the backend code.
-If that is not needed, we recommend using a function.
+Use a function if that is not needed.